gemini6829/tennis_analyzer/README.md

   - Knee: 70°–185°
   - Shoulder tilt: 0°–60°
   - Trunk lean: 0°–45°
-- The plausible bounds can help in a lot of cases, but when the player’s body is completed incorrectly detected (for example, shoulders are above head) the score will be inaccurate.
+- The plausible bounds can help in a lot of cases, but when the player’s body is completely incorrectly detected (for example, shoulders are above head) the score will be inaccurate.
 I added a warning (similar to the out of frame warning) that tells the user detection and analysis may be inaccurate when basic anatomical ordering (nose, shoulders, hips, knees, ankles) goes out of order.
 If this warning triggers during a stroke, the stroke’s score will have a small indicator.
-- I incorporated a tennis ball detector, that can be helpful in identifying strokes (when the ball changes direction) and body orientation.
+- I incorporated a tennis ball detector that can be helpful in identifying strokes (when the ball changes direction) and body orientation.
 However, with unclear files the ball is sometimes hard to detect, and the algorithm needs to be adjusted for serves, when the direction change is less extreme.

 ### Issues
 - Feedback updates can be triggered by both the detector (when speed drops) and when the stroke ends (end time + 0.2), sometimes causing the feedback panel to update multiple times while a single stroke is being hit.